 Each collector name must be unique.
-If you are installing a collector that would have the same name as an existing collector, the system automatically appends a 13-digit epoch timestamp to the collector name.
+If you are installing a collector that would have the same name as an existing collector, the system automatically appends a 13-digit unix timestamp to the collector name.
 If you don't want to use the timestamp in a collector name, you can do either of the following:

 - Specify a unique name for the collector.
 You can do so during installation, or by editing the collector configuration following installation.
 In Sumo, select Manage Data > Collection > Collection.
 Click Edit for the Collector.